sevenspell/ThisIsTheEnd/README.md

 # This Is The End

 This Is The End is a collaboration between Jasper Du and Rita Pang.
-We aim to provide people with a simple, secure and efficient platform that makes it easier for their loved ones to take care of their afterlife matters.
+We aim to provide people with a simple, secure and efficient platform that makes it easier for loved ones to take care of their afterlife matters.

 ### Our Goal